gstew5/gstew5.github.io/_posts/2014-07-21-implementation-defined-behavior-in-c.md

 published: false
 ---

-I've become interested recently in how we should think (and reason) about C programs that perform implementation-defined operations (in particular, conversions between nonnull pointers and integers).
+I've become interested recently in how we should think (and reason) about C programs that perform implementation-defined operations, in particular, conversions between nonnull pointers and integers.

 Mostly, this is just idle curiosity on my part.